IMPORTANT THINGS TO CONSIDER

 The questions you will see incorporate — to one extent or another — knowledge that you will need to have to successfully complete the FAA Private Pilot Knowledge Test and Instrument Pilot Knowledge Test.
 You can probably figure out which is which.
 The subjects that might show up on the Instrument Knowledge Test (vs. Private Pilot exam) involve — you guessed it — something about flying under instrument flight rules, in instrument meteorological conditions, use of charts and approach plates for IFR flight, etc..
 Like anything in this world, things change, so there is no guarantee that what you see here will be on any test.
 And, in some cases there might be a somewhat personal interpretation (some of the “art of flying” vs. pure irrefutable science) so there may be some of you that do not agree with statements made and answers given.
 That’s why we have the ability to interact – we want to hear what you have to say.
 And remember – this is NOT for actual aviation!

-And, although most of what you will see will be sets of questions there is also some supplemental material (listed under the cleverly named ‘Supplemental Materials” heading) which do not include specific questions but is stuff that you may find useful.
+And, although most of what you will see will be sets of questions there is also some supplemental material (listed under the cleverly named ‘Supplemental Reading” heading) which do not include specific questions but is stuff that you may find useful.

 Dan Sullivan